 What to expect

-1) A day of workshop sessions in movement, physical theatre, aerial, juggling and acrobatics.
+1) Two days of workshop sessions in movement, physical theatre, aerial, juggling and acrobatics.

 2) A twenty-minute interview.

 4) A written reflective task.

 5) To perform a two-minute audition piece you have prepared prior to the audition.